dodexahedron/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ### Method arguments must match
 <a name="rules-method-arguments-must-match"></a>

-The presence of `ref` fields means the rules around method arguments must match need to be updated as a `ref` parameter can now be stored as a field in a `ref struct` argument to the method.
-Previously the rule only had to consider another `ref struct` being stored as a field.
+The presence of `ref` fields means the rules around "method arguments must match" need to be updated because a `ref` parameter of a method can now be stored as a field in an argument to that method whose type is a `ref struct`.
+Previously, the rule only had to consider another `ref struct` being stored as a field.
 The impact of this is discussed in [the compat considerations](#compat-considerations).
 The new rule is ...

 > For any method invocation `e.M(a1, a2, ... aN)`
 > 1. Calculate the narrowest *safe-context* from:
 >     - *caller-context*
 >     - The *safe-context* of all arguments
->     - The *ref-safe-context* of all ref arguments whose corresponding parameters have a *ref-safe-context* of *caller-context*
+>     - The *ref-safe-context* of all `ref` arguments whose corresponding parameters have a *ref-safe-context* of *caller-context*
-> 2. All `ref` arguments of `ref struct` types must be assignable by a value with that *safe-cpmtext*.
-This is a case where `ref` does **not** generalize to include `in` and `out`
+> 2. All `ref` arguments which are `ref struct` types must be assignable from a value with the *safe-comtext* from item 1.
+This is a case where `ref` does **not** generalize to include `in` and `out`.

 > For any method invocation `e.M(a1, a2, ... aN)`
 > 1. Calculate the narrowest *safe-context* from:
 >     - *caller-context*
 >     - The *safe-context* of all arguments
->     - The *ref-safe-context* of all ref arguments whose corresponding parameters are not `scoped`
+>     - The *ref-safe-context* of all `ref` arguments whose corresponding parameters are not `scoped`
-> 2. All `out` arguments of `ref struct` types must be assignable by a value with that *safe-context*.
+> 2. All `out` arguments which are `ref struct` types must be assignable from a value with the *safe-context* from item 1.

 The presence of `scoped` allows developers to reduce the friction this rule creates by marking parameters which are not returned as `scoped`.
 This removes their arguments from (1) in both cases above and provides greater flexibility to callers.